PiercingXX/Piercingxx/README.md

 - **PiercingXX Launcher** — the same text‑first philosophy, ported to Android (Kotlin).
 Folders, gestures, six theme presets, JSON backup, work‑profile support — and still no icon grid.

 ### Local AI & self‑hosting
-- **Skippy** — a local‑first AI assistant on one box with eight RTX 5090s and zero cloud.
-Terminal coding agent, tiered per‑person memory, mobile PWA remote over Tailscale, Discord presence (text *and* voice).
+- **Skippy** — a local‑first AI assistant on one box and zero cloud.
+Terminal coding agent, tiered per‑person memory, mobile app remote over Tailscale, Discord presence (text *and* voice).
 The brain is served locally; everything else is Skippy — forked, modified, and grown until it goes toe‑to‑toe with the cutting‑edge paid models.
 Fully solar powered and subscription price: zero.
 - **skpp‑radio** — a private local radio station where Skippy writes and voices the ads, controls the Home Assistant speakers, and airs spots on a schedule.
 Because he can.
 - **wyoming‑sentence‑tts** — a Wyoming‑protocol TTS bridge that streams audio per sentence, so your voice assistant starts talking after the first sentence instead of the last one
 - **XX‑Stack** — self‑hosted‑first AI orchestration: agent contracts, routing policy, an MCP server, and a local inference control plane over Tailscale.
 Cloud is strictly opt‑in, and it stays that way.